kzhao682/netlify-forestry-blog/content/blog/page-1.md

 ######
 The flow of investments in urban mobility startups show the confidence in smaller sized transportation mediums to become an integral part of cities.
 They have the potential to solve a critical problem of providing cleaner and more accessible transportation to millions of people worldwide.

-- urban technology also benefited from improvements in energy storage and ML/AI technologies
-- microbility a different implementation of new improved technologies
-- Bird and Lime in many cities in the US and Europe
-- In Asia, companies like Gogoro have developed battery swapping network that have deployed 1900 stations all around Taiwan
-- Has potential to solve a critical problem of providing cleaner and accessible transportation to millions of peopl worldwide.

 ### Value of battery technology

 Electrochemical energy storage, like battery and fuel cells, are important for unlocking the full potential of renewable energy to be used for not only transportation but also stationary purposes.
 Over the past decades, scientific research has found new chemical compounds to not only improve Li-ion batteries but also explore different materials alternatives.
 Quantumscape and Sila Nanotechnologies are both addressing different issues with Li-ion batteries by improving the safety, longevity, and energy density.
 Natron Energy and EnerVenue are working on commercializing Na-ion and metal-hydride batteries as cheaper and more abundant alternatives to lithium.